SGM HERB FRIEDMAN (Ret.)

 Remember this symbol of slavery and death

-Some other leaflets in the Plan Mist campaign are 0105 (United Nations flag), 0106 (Republic of Korea flag), 0107 (North Korean flag) and 0705 (The United Nations defenders of Peace and Justice).
+Some other leaflets in the Plan Mist campaign are 0105 (United Nations flag), 0106 (Republic of Korea flag) and 0107 (North Korean flag).

 Plan Nutcracker was designed to break the hard-core element within the North Korean Army.
 Leaflet 8139 was the first in a series of Nutcracker leaflets.
 It depicts a scroll with text in red.
 It targeted political directors and commissars within the North Korean Army.
 The text on the scroll is: